Pharmacy PrEP Delivery

 01/01/22-11/14/25

-Project Directors: D Were (Jhpiego), C Kiptinness (PHRD), S Roche (Hutch); Project Coordinators: T Kareithi (PHRD), K Harkey (Hutch)
+Project Directors: D Were (Jhpiego), C Kiptinness (PHRD), V Omollo (KEMRI), S Roche (Hutch); Project Coordinators: T Kareithi (PHRD), K Harkey (Hutch)

-Our formative research and pilot studies suggest that the success and sustainability of pharmacy-delivered PrEP services in Kenya will hinge, in part, on identifying a financial model in which pharmacy providers are sufficiently incentivized to deliver services and clients in need of PrEP services are able to afford services (if asked to cover all or a portion of delivery costs).
-In a hybrid cluster-randomized trial , we will compare two different cost-sharing models and also compare each cost-sharing model to a control scenario in which pharmacies refer clients interested in PrEP to healthcare facilities (thus mimicking the current standard of care at private pharmacies in Kenya).
-Specifically, we will randomize 60 pharmacies spread across Nairobi, Kiambu, Kisumu, and Homa Bay Counties to one of four study arms: 1) pharmacy-delivered PrEP for a fee paid by clients at each visit; 2) pharmacy-delivered PrEP for free (at no costs to clients; per-visit fee paid by implementors); 3) pharmacy-delivered PrEP with an HIV Testing Services (HTS) counselor to assist with the more time-consuming parts of PrEP delivery (e.g., recruitment, counseling, and HIV testing; and 4] pharmacy provider referral to facility-based PrEP services (with pharmacies receiving a small incentive to screen and refer clients).
+Our formative research and pilot studies suggest that the success and sustainability of pharmacy-delivered PrEP services in Kenya will hinge, in part, on identifying a financial model in which pharmacy providers are sufficiently incentivized to deliver services and clients in need of PrEP services are able to afford services.
+In a hybrid cluster-randomized trial we will compare two different cost-sharing models and also compare each cost-sharing model to a control scenario in which pharmacies refer clients interested in PrEP to healthcare facilities (thus mimicking the current standard of care at private pharmacies in Kenya).
+Specifically, we will randomize 60 pharmacies spread across Nairobi, Kiambu, Kisumu, Homa Bay, Migori, and Siaya counties to one of four study arms: 1) pharmacy-delivered PrEP for a fee paid by clients at each visit; 2) pharmacy-delivered PrEP for free (at no costs to clients; per-visit fee paid by implementors); 3) pharmacy-delivered PrEP with an HIV Testing Services (HTS) counselor to assist with the more time-consuming parts of PrEP delivery (e.g., recruitment, counseling, and HIV testing; and 4] pharmacy provider referral to facility-based PrEP services (with pharmacies receiving a small incentive to screen and refer clients), (Fig. 3).

 Pharmacy-delivered PrEP refill model